Approximate Reading Time: 9 minutes

 Urinary incontinence can have serious implications on your confidence and ability to go about your everyday life.
 Urinary incontinence is treatable and there are many things you can do with the help of specialist health professionals and on your own to laugh again without leaking and improve your quality of life.

 Urinary incontinence is involuntary passing of urine or poor bladder control which can happen for several reasons.

 Stress Incontinence has nothing to do with emotional stress - it is the leaking of small amounts of urine during activities that increase pressure inside the abdomen and push down on the bladder.
 This occurs mainly in women and sometimes in men (often after prostate surgery).
 Being a company focused on women’s health, we are focused on stress incontinence in women.

 Stress incontinence is most common with activities such as coughing, sneezing, laughing, walking, lifting, or playing sport.

 We are currently researching and testing a solution to assist women who experience light bladder leakage due to stress incontinence and we will keep you updated.
 Please come back to this page to check for any updates or simply become a registered user on our website and receive our eNews.

-Stress incontinence in women is often the result of pregnancy, childbirth and menopause.
-Pregnancy and childbirth can stretch and weaken the pelvic floor muscles that support the urethra causing stress incontinence during activities that push down on the bladder.
+Stress incontinence in women is often as a result of pregnancy, childbirth and menopause.
+Pregnancy and childbirth often stretch and weaken the pelvic floor muscles that support the bladder and urethra causing stress incontinence during activities that push down on the bladder.
 This can also be caused by a traumatic vaginal delivery.

 It can also happen to women who have not had children and some studies show this to be one in five women over 45 years experiencing this type of incontinence.1